SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/developing-apps.md

 **Step 3 - Test the EPL app**

 Once your app is activated, you should be able to see the results of it running.
 This may include sending measurements, receiving data, creating alarms, and logging in the Apama-ctrl microservice.
-For information on how to check the log files of the Apama-ctrl microservice, see [Managing applications](/users-guide/administration/#managing-applications) in the *User guide*.
+For information on how to check the log files of the Apama-ctrl microservice, see [Administration > Managing and monitoring microservices](/users-guide/administration/#managing-microservices) in the *User guide*.

 See also [Deploying apps](/apama/analytics-introduction/#deploying-apps).